 - Please do not touch anyone on the head, as the head is considered sacred in Thailand.

-- Thai society is still rather conservative.
+- Thai society is rather conservative.
 Other than holding hands, public displays of affection are frowned upon in polite society.